hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 ### findAll

+`hoodie.store.findAll(type)`
+`hoodie.store(type).findAll()`

-With this you can retrieve all objects of a particular type from the store.
+With this you can retrieve all objects of a particular `type` from the store.
 Todos for instance.
-Given, that you already have existing `todo` objects stored, you can retrieve all of them like in the following example.
+Given, that you already have existing todo objects stored, you can retrieve all of them like in the following example.

 <pre>